Functorial invariants for chaos topology from data: The templex: definitions

-whenever this intersection is non-empty.
+A \emph{generatex} is a subtemplex whose subgraph is a directed cycle of $\mathcal{G}$.
+It is said to be of order $p$ with $p \in \mathbb{N}$, $p \ge 1$, if the cycle has $p$ distinct ingoing nodes.
+A generatex of order $1$ is a stripex and a generatex of order $p>1$ can be decomposed into $p$ stripexes.
+Stripexes provide the direct bridge back to strips in the template tradition.
+By construction, any templex endowed with at least one joining locus necessarily contains intersections between its generatexes.
+For any subset of indices $\{i_1,\dots,i_m\}$ with $m\ge 2$, we define a \emph{bond} as $B_{i_1\cdots i_m} = G_{i_1}\cap\cdots\cap G_{i_m}$, whenever this intersection is non-empty.
 The index set records precisely which generatexes share that portion of the dynamics, and the \emph{valence} of the bond is $m$.
 The term \emph{valence} refers to the analogy with valence electrons in chemistry, to emphasize that bonds encode how the fundamental dynamical units combine through the gluing of generatexes, in the same spirit as introduced in Ref.~\cite{mosto2024templex}.
-In the directed multigraph representation obtained from the union of generatexes, the valence of a given bond coincides exactly with the number of parallel edges along that subtemplex.
+The union of generatexes can be represented as a directed multigraph, i.e. a graph with multiple directed edges between the same two nodes.
+In this multigraph, the valence of a given bond coincides exactly with the number of parallel edges along that subtemplex.
 Bonds with different index sets are distinct, even if they happen to share edges, as they encode different gluing relationships among the generatexes.